TexteaInc/funix/README.md

                         The directories in the repo that need to be used -s None, --secret None
-                        The secret key for the full app --version, -v         show program's version number and exit
+                        The secret key for the full app -D None, --default None
+                        The default function to run --version, -v         show program's version number and exit
 ```

 The command `funix` above is equivalent to `python -m funix` if you have installed Funix.